-- In the real world, is it possible to become transparent? - Is it possible to want and embrace a reality where every detail-even my most intimate secrets and fears-are revealed? - What would it look like-how would you spend your day-if your body, your information, your aspirations were all open to everyone, all the time?
+- In the real world, is it possible to become transparent? - Is it possible to want and embrace a reality where every detail-even my most intimate secrets and fears-are revealed? - What would it look like-how would you spend your day-if your body, your information, your aspirations were all open to everyone, all the time.

-2.3 What is at stake with privacy?
+2.4 What's at Stake with Privacy?

-Privacy is about personal identity; the reason privacy is worth having is because you need it to be someone.
+Privacy is about identity; the reason privacy is worth having is because you need it to be someone.